 Halotherapy is 100% natural, drug free, and safe.
 Post session some people have experienced a runny nose, slight cough, or chest tightness.
 This is usually due to mucus and toxins becoming dislodged in the body and working out of the body.

 Smoking & Perfumes

-We ask that anyone who is a smoker to please refrain from smoking 3 weeks before they enter in the salt room.
-If you smell of smoke, you will be asked to reschedule.
+We ask that anyone who is a smoker to please refrain from smoking prior to entering in the salt room.
+If you smell of smoke, you may be asked to reschedule.
 Relax is a smoke-free environment.
-The main reason we do not allow smokers is for our clients who have respiratory issues, like Asthma, COPD, or Cystic Fibrosis.
+The main reason we do not allow guests actively smelling of smoke is for our clients who have respiratory issues, like Asthma, COPD, or Cystic Fibrosis.
 The presence of the exhaled smoke or chemicals in it can trigger a reaction or an attack.
-The second reason we don’t allow smokers is that once you start smoking another cigarette, any benefit received from Salt Therapy will be nullified

 Please refrain from use of any perfumes or essential oils before coming to Relax.
 If you smell of heavy odors you will be asked to re-book,

 Halotherapy should never replace any medication prescribed by your doctor.

 Halotherapy should be avoided if you are running a fever, spitting up blood, or have any of the following: active tuberculosis, cardiac insufficiency, COPD in its third stage, bleed, alcohol or drug use, unstable hypertension, and acute stages of respiratory disease.